-The most important date on these two lists will be in September 15, 2019.
-That is when program directors at the residency programs you are applying to can download your application.
+Residency programs may begin reviewing applications and MSPEs are released to programs on October 21, 2020.
 Plan to have your entire ERAS application completed by that day AND to have at least 1 (but preferably 2) of your 3 letters of recommendation uploaded into ERAS.
-Most specialties begin inviting applicants for interviews in September.
+Most specialties begin inviting applicants for interviews soon after that date.
 You are more likely to be invited for an interview if your file is complete.

-ALL important ERAS dates will be published on their website: https://www.aamc.org/students/medstudents/eras/
+ALL important ERAS dates will be published on their website: https://students-residents.aamc.org/applying-residency/article/eras-timeline-md-residency/